Staff profile

 My first book (After Difference, 2018) examined queer activism in Italy, and the ways in which pursuing the virtue of 'difference' animates much of such activism.
 It describes both the work involved in cultivating 'difference' as a value, and the resulting complications and tensions in relation to broader Italian society and within the activist movement itself.

-My second book, currently in preparation, is an ethnography of Predappio the village in northern Italy in which Mussolini was born and is buried, and which for that reason is Italy’s premier site of neo-fascist tourism.
+My second book (Burying Mussolini, 2024) is an ethnography of Predappio the village in northern Italy in which Mussolini was born and is buried, and which for that reason is Italy’s premier site of neo-fascist tourism.
 My interest here is in how the inhabitants of this village learn to live in the shadow of this difficult heritage by self-consciously pursuing the value of 'ordinariness'.
-But this is no ordinary 'ordinariness' : it is a concrete value that requires work and cultivation to realise.
+But this is no ordinary 'ordinariness': it is a concrete value that requires work and cultivation to realise.
 People in Predappio, knowing just how extraordinary they and their home appear to the wider world, put a great deal of conscious effort into appearing instead to be as ordinary as possible.
-This book will examine how this pursuit of the ordinary as an antidote to the ghost of Mussolini permeates a range of dimensions of social life, from ritual through to kinship and local politics.
+This book examines how this pursuit of the ordinary as an antidote to the ghost of Mussolini permeates a range of dimensions of social life, from ritual through to kinship and local politics.

-In addition to these empirical interests, I also have a sustained interest in the status of anthropological theory.
-I am the author of several contributions to debates on the 'ontological turn' in the social sciences, and am presently editing a volume on the status of 'explanation' as an anthropological practice.
+In addition to these empirical interests, I also have a sustained interest in social theory.
+I am the author of several contributions to debates on the 'ontological turn' in the social sciences, and have edited books and special issues on explanation, the anthropology of Italy, freedom of speech, and thought experiments in ethics.

 Research interests